apache/openwhisk-wskdeploy/specification/README.md

     - [Compatibility](html/spec_intro.md#compatibility) - describes intent to be compatible with other standards.
     - [Revision History](html/spec_history.md#revision-history) - lists changes to specification by version/revision.
 - [Programming Model](html/spec_programming_model.md#programming-model) - an overview of the OpenWhisk programming model.
-- [Package Processing](html/spec_package_processing.md#package-processing) - an overview of the OpenWhisk programming model.
+- [Package Processing](html/spec_package_processing.md#package-processing) - describes how the developers can use Package Manifests and Deployment files with the ```wskdeploy``` utility.
-- [Entity Naming & Namespacing](html/spec_entity_naming_and_namespacing.md#naming-and-namespacing) - an overview of the OpenWhisk programming model.
+- [Entity Naming & Namespacing](html/spec_entity_naming_and_namespacing.md#naming-and-namespacing) -describes what characters can be used to name Packages, Actions, Triggers and Rules and how to manage them with namespaces.

 #### Schema
 - [Parameters](html/spec_parameters.md#parameters) - grammar, schema and examples for input and output parameters.